icesat2py/icepyx/doc/source/contributing/how_to_contribute.rst

 .. code-block:: shell

-    pip install -e.
+    pip install --editable .[dev]

-within your Python environment to use your real-time edited version of the code during runtime.
+within your Python environment to use your real-time editable version of the code during runtime.

 Setting up a Development Work Environment